-The primary duties of the Coordinator, Property Control are management of the University's property, oversight of the procedures for the accountability of non-expendable property purchased by or donated to the University, assurance of compliance with State of Missouri regulations governing the sale of surplus property, management of the warehousing and sale of worn out/surplus property on behalf of the University, and direct supervision and management of the Shipping and Receiving Department.
+The primary duties of the Coordinator, Property Control are management of the University's property, oversight of the procedures for the accountability of non-expendable property purchased by or donated to the University, assurance of compliance with State of Missouri regulations governing the sale or disposal of surplus property, management of the warehousing and sale of worn out/surplus property on behalf of the University, and direct supervision and management of Property Control and Central Receiving.
 The Coordinator, Property Control merchandises surplus property for sale, thus generating revenues for the University.
-The Coordinator, Property Control schedules and conducts departmental inventories, determines furniture requirements for classrooms and non-departmental areas, and administers the Furniture and Fixtures budget to address those requirements.
+The Coordinator, Property Control schedules and conducts departmental inventories, determines furniture requirements for classrooms and gives recommendations for non-departmental areas, and assists with administering applicable budgets to address those requirements.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree is required; a Bachelor’s degree in business administration or a related area is preferred.

 Experience: At least three years of experience in responsible supervisory positions in inventory management, property control, logistics, or a related area is required.
 Experience in hazardous waste safety management, industrial safety or a related area is preferred.